A guide to tropical modifications: Structural theorems about tropical modification

 \begin{lemma} If the stable intersection of $\Trop(C)$ with a horizontal line $L$ is equal to $m$, $\Trop(C)\cap L$ is compact, and there exists a point $q\in C$ with $\mu_q(C)\geq m$ and $\Val(q)\in\Trop(C)\cap L$, then we can uniquely recover the position of $\Val(q)$. \end{lemma} \begin{proof} Indeed, consider a lift $l$ of $L$ which passes through $q$.
 If we make the modification along $l$, we obtain a leg of $m_L(\Trop(C))$ under $\Trop(C)\cap L$ of the weight at least $m$.
 Since the stable intersection $\Trop(C)\cap L$ is equal to $m$, there is only one leg under $\Trop(C)\cap L$.
 Therefore, the tropical momentum theorem gives us the unique position of this leg (of course, it is evident via balancing --- we know all the infinite edges of a tropical curve except one, therefore the coordinates of this last edge can be found via the balancing condition). \end{proof}

-\begin{prop}[see \cite{brugalle}, Proposition 4.5] For each compact connected component $C$ of $C_1\cap C_2$ the sum of $X$ coordinates (and the sum of $Y$-coordinates) of the valuations of the intersection points of $C_1,C_2$ with valuations in $C$ can be calculated just by looking on behavior of $C_1$ and $C_2$ near $C$. \end{prop} Indeed, we use tropical Menelaus theorem, this gives us sum of the momenta of all the legs of $m_{C_2}C_1$ going to $-\infty$ by $Z$-coordinate.
+\begin{prop}[see \cite{brugalle}, Proposition 4.5] For each compact connected component $C$ of $C_1\cap C_2$ the sum of $X$ coordinates (and the sum of $Y$-coordinates) of the valuations of the intersection points of $C_1,C_2$ with valuations in $C$ can be computed from the local behavior of \(C_1\) and \(C_2\) near \(C\). \end{prop} Indeed, the tropical Menelaus theorem gives the sum of the momenta of all legs of \(m_{C_2}C_1\) whose \(Z\)-coordinate tends to \(-\infty\).